cknips/b3form/README.md

 </div>
 ```

-If the virtual field is ommited, the label tag will not be rendered.
+If the virtual field is ommited, the label will not be rendered.